NeriRos/next-starter/README.md

 This is a starter template for [Next.js](https://nextjs.org/).

-**This is a unique starter template\
-Its seperated from the framework!**
+**This is a unique starter template.
+It trys to be as much seperated from the framework as possible, but still taking advantage of it.**

-This means you can copy and past the features and core to any other framework and it will work with little customization.

 It includes: